 - Two free bottles of water

-Our Take: Silver elite status is relatively easy to earn for most folks.
-It’s available after just four stays with Hilton (which could be as few as four nights if you spend one night per stay).
+Silver elite status is relatively easy to earn.
+It’s available after four stays with Hilton (which could be as few as four nights if you spend one night per stay).
 The easiest way to maintain Silver elite status is by having the Hilton Honors American Express Card, which offers complimentary Silver status as long as you keep the card open.
-Plus, this card has no annual fee (See Rates & Fees), so there is no reason to ever close it.
+Plus, this card has no annual fee (See rates and fees), so there is no reason to ever close it.

-Another huge perk that we love with this tier status is the fifth night free perk on award stays.
+Another huge perk that we love with this tier status is the fifth-night-free perk on award stays.
 If you use Hilton points to book a stay of five or more consecutive nights, you can enjoy the fifth night free.
-So on a five-night award stay, it only costs the amount of four nights in points.
-This perk can significantly increase the value of your award stays at Hilton.
+So on a five-night award stay, it only costs the amount of points for four nights.

 - Complete 20 stays